-Where a Looked After young woman becomes pregnant, the allocated social worker must ensure she remains in education, training or employment if at all possible.
+Where a Looked After young person becomes pregnant, the allocated social worker must ensure they remain in education, training or employment if at all possible.

-Arrangements should be made for the expectant mother to receive support from the local authority and other agency partners for the area in which she lives and/or the school she attends.
+Arrangements should be made for the expectant mother to receive support from the local authority and other agency partners for the area in which they live and/or the school they attend.

 In order to maintain continuity of school provision those with responsibility for school transport should be approached to provide assistance with transport.
 A decision will be made taking into account the child's age and the distance from the child's address to the nearest suitable school.

-From 1st September 2014, governing bodes have a statutory duty to make arrangements to support pupils at school with medical conditions.
+From 1st September 2014, governing bodies have a statutory duty to make arrangements to support pupils at school with medical conditions.
 The Designated Medical Officer can support schools with these duties.
-For more information see Supporting Pupils at School with Medical Conditions (2014), statutory guidance from the Department for Education.
+For more information, see Supporting Pupils at School with Medical Conditions, statutory guidance from the Department for Education.

 All children remanded to youth detention accommodation become LAC.
 During the period of remand, the child will have a detention placement plan which should include information about:

-The VSH makes appropriate arrangements in place to meet the training needs and support of those responsible for promoting the educational achievement of Looked After children.
+The VSH makes appropriate arrangements in place to meet the training needs and support of those responsible for promoting the educational achievement of Looked After and Previously Looked After children.
 This includes carers, social workers, Designated Teachers, school governors, other school staff and IROs.